Forensic Fashion

 * Heath 1998 p139 caption

 "Figure 150 wears traditional Lo-lo hardened leather armour, which was invariably painted in bright colours.
 That worn here comprises a helmet with cheek-guards and a lamellar neck-guard; red-lacquered breast and backplates decorated in yellow and black, with a flared lamellar skirt; a vambrace on the left forearm; embroidered red cloth knee-guards; and felt greaves covering the front and back of the lower leg.
 A sword is suspended by a baldric at the left hip.
-IN battle he would be armed with a lance and a bow, a servant usually carrying the latter until it was needed.
+In battle he would be armed with a lance and a bow, a servant usually carrying the latter until it was needed.
 The helmet sometimes had cloth wrapped round the lower part."

 Hair